 During periods of change expect challenges such as changes in mood and tiredness and remember it’s okay if things aren’t perfect or don’t always go to plan.
 Try to focus on what’s going well, roll with the changes and stay as optimistic as you can.
 In doing so, you’ll set an example of resilience and help children learn how to adjust to bigger changes as they occur.

 Knowing what to expect helps children to feel more comfortable with new experiences.
 Discuss any changes to their routine such as where you will pick them up, and what steps to take if there is a sudden change are all important factors to consider.
 To support the transition to prep, many Catholic Early EdCare Kindergartens and Long Day Care services arrange visits to a co-located school or outside school hours care (OSHC) service.

-There’s nothing like having a ‘taste’ of what’s to come so that the children have time to get used to the idea of change.
+There’s nothing like having a ‘taste’ of what’s to come so that children have time to get used to the idea of change.
 The children at St Ann’s Kindergarten + Outside School Hours Care visit St Ann’s School in Redbank Plains.
 This allows children to familiarise themselves with the school grounds and school community.